ComposableFi/composable/docs/docs/internal/ics20-xcm-local-assets-example.md

-## How `assets routs` are created
+## How `assets routes` are created

-Here will be used `Governance` to as body which does `operations`.
+Currently ICS20 allows to send only 1 asset which are allowed to pay fee for storage(ED) on destination.

-Act of governance can be executing storage update on behalf of some `admin` or upgrading `runtime` with hardcoded assets metadata.
+Governance should allow such assets explicitly.

 ### For DOT

 **Composable**

-Governance defines mapping of `XcmAsset(1, Here)` to 42.
+Governance defines mapping of `XcmAsset(1, Here)` to `2`.
 That can be monotinic number or hash of XcmAsset

 Governance opens channel to `IBC picasso` and gets well known `portOnA/channelOnA/` prefix.